NVIDIA/CUDALibrarySamples/MathDx/README.md

 * **cuSolverDx**: Device-side matrix factorization, linear solve, least squares, eigenvalue solver, and singular value decomposition routines, supporting scientific and engineering workflows within a kernel.
 * **cuRANDDx**:  Random number generation library aiming to be a modern replacement for [cuRAND RNG device APIs](https://docs.nvidia.com/cuda/curand/device-api-overview.html#device-api-overview).
 * **nvCOMPDx**: Compression and decompression capabilities built into device code, essential for high-throughput streaming and storage applications.
+* **libmathdx**: Runtime library exposing MathDx functionalities through a C API, enabling JIT compilation of device functions to support MathDx usage in other languages like Python.

 **See [MathDx documentation](https://docs.nvidia.com/cuda/mathdx/index.html) for more details.**

 # MathDx Examples

-This folder includes examples for all libraries that are part of [MathDx package](https://docs.nvidia.com/cuda/mathdx/index.html): cuFFTDx, cuBLASDx, cuSolverDx, cuRANDDx, and nvCOMPDx.
-The examples are also shipped in the latest MathDx package, however, this repository may be updated more often, i.e., between MathDx releases.
+This folder includes examples for libmathdx as well as all libraries in the [MathDx package](https://docs.nvidia.com/cuda/mathdx/index.html): cuFFTDx, cuBLASDx, cuSolverDx, cuRANDDx, and nvCOMPDx.
+The examples are also shipped in the latest MathDx package (and, for libmathdx examples, in the latest libmathdx package), however, this repository may be updated more often, i.e., between releases.
+Note that libmathdx is not shipped within the MathDx package.

 ## [cuBLASDx](cuBLASDx)